-Paragraph (a): Currently a conduit public benefit organisation (PBO) approved under section 18A(1)(b), can only provide funds and assets to a PBO or an institution, board or body approved by the Commissioner under section 18A(1)(a) carrying on public benefit activities (PBAs) in Part II of the Ninth Schedule, in South Africa.
-The proposed amendment aims to ensure that a conduit PBO can also provide funds and assets to any department of government of the Republic contemplated in section 10(1)(a) which has been approved by the Commissioner under section 18A(1)(c).

-Paragraph (d): The amendment intends to align section 18A(1)(bA) with sections 18A(1)(a), (b) and (c) to clarify that an application for approval by the Commissioner is required.
+- Paragraph (a): Currently a conduit public benefit organisation (PBO) approved under section 18A(1)(b), can only provide funds and assets to a PBO or an institution, board or body approved by the Commissioner under section 18A(1)(a) carrying on public benefit activities (PBAs) in Part II of the Ninth Schedule, in South Africa.
+The proposed amendment aims to ensure that a conduit PBO can also provide funds and assets to any department of government of the Republic contemplated in section 10(1)(a) which has been approved by the Commissioner under section 18A(1)(c). - Paragraph (d): The amendment intends to align section 18A(1)(bA) with section 18A(1)(a), (b) and (c) to clarify that an application for approval by the Commissioner is required. - Paragraph (e): The proposed amendment is a textual correction to ensure that the proviso to section 18A(1)(c) is applicable to both paragraphs (A) and (B).